 So step into the charming land of Dumbo to have a vacation worth remembering forever.

-1. What’s in A Name?
-An Introduction to Dumbo
+1. An Introduction to Dumbo

 What was once a warehouse-filled industrial district with rough edges is now a bustling and alluring tourist destination with good eating, shops, fashionable coffee shops, and much more.

-The DUMBO neighbourhood is bordered to the north by Brooklyn Bridge Park, the East River, and Brooklyn Heights, and to the south by Brooklyn Heights.
+The DUMBO neighborhood is bordered to the north by Brooklyn Bridge Park, the East River, and Brooklyn Heights, and to the south by Brooklyn Heights.
 DUMBO’s eastern border is Vinegar Hill, while its western border is the Brooklyn Bridge.

 It has some of the most notable instances of art galleries and museums and is also the primary “center of the Brooklyn Tech Triangle.”